Georgios Kondylis: Military career

-Kondylis was born in Proussós.
+Kondylis was born in Proussos.
 He enlisted in the army as a volunteer in 1896, and fought with the Greek expeditionary corps in Crete.
 He was later commissioned and participated in the Macedonian Struggle (1904–1908) leading his own guerrilla band, and was promoted to captain during the Balkan Wars (1912–1913).
 He supported the Movement of National Defence of Eleftherios Venizelos during the First World War.
-He was notorious for his cruel oppression of a loyalist revolt in Chalkidiki (Sept 1916), rising to the rank of lieutenant colonel.
+He was notorious for his cruel oppression of a loyalist revolt in Chalkidiki (September 1916), rising to the rank of lieutenant colonel.
 A firm Venizelist, he opposed the restoration of King Constantine I in 1920, fleeing to Constantinople together with other Venizelist officers and organizing there the "Democratic Defence" (Δημοκρατική Άμυνα).
 He returned after the 1922 Revolution as a major general, suppressed the royalist revolt of 1923, retired from the army, and became involved in politics.